-- The Heights and Hills caregiver program in Brooklyn focuses on family members, friends, or neighbors who provide older adults with unpaid assistance, including emotional support, shopping, cooking, bathing, and bill paying.
+- Heights and Hills caregiver program in Brooklyn focuses on family members, friends, or neighbors who provide older adults with unpaid assistance including emotional support, shopping, cooking, and bathing to bill paying.

-- The staff at Presbyterian Senior Services provides guidance as well a range of caregiver services.
-Presbyterian Senior Services has ‘Circle of Care’ stations in all five boroughs and offers help in both English and Spanish.
+- Presbyterian Senior Services provides guidance for caregivers including ‘Circle of Care’ stations in all five boroughs and offers help in both English and Spanish.

-- SAGE (Services and Advocacy for GLBT Elders) is the world’s oldest and largest organization devoted to meeting the needs of elders in gay, lesbian, bisexual, and transgender (GLBT) communities.
-The organization’s New York chapter offers caregiver training, support groups and additional supplemental services.
-The SAGE-GRIOT Innovative Senior Center is located in downtown Brooklyn.
+- The NY Chapter of SAGE (Services and Advocacy for GLBT Elders) offers caregiver training, support groups and additional supplemental services as part of their meet the needs of elders in gay, lesbian, bisexual, and transgender (GLBT) communities.
+The organization’s The SAGE-GRIOT Innovative Senior Center is located in downtown Brooklyn.

 Disclaimer: This list is not intended to endorse any of the named organizations.
 It is meant as a helpful guide to specialized support services for Caregivers in Brooklyn.
 You may wish to do further research before choosing to engage with any of the above organizations.
 Want to recommend an addition to this list?
 Use the contact form below to tell us about it!